-A relatively large number of people in Sonyea telecommute to their jobs.
-Overall, about 76.92% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 60.00% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One of the benefits of Sonyea is that there is very little traffic.
 The average commute to work is 7.50 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

 Sonyea is an extremely ethnically-diverse town.
 The people who call Sonyea home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sonyea residents report their race to be Black or African-American, followed by White.
 Sonyea also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.79% of the town’s residents.
-Important ancestries of people in Sonyea include African, English, German, Italian, and Haitian.
+People of Hispanic or Latino origin account for 16.87% of the town’s residents.
+Important ancestries of people in Sonyea include Haitian, British, South African, Yugoslavian, and Other West Indian.

 The most common language spoken in Sonyea is English.
 Other important languages spoken here include Spanish and Polish.